filipvanlaenen/asapop/README.md

 A: •A: AP •EN: Apple Party •EO: Pomo Partio
 ```

+### Comments and Empty Lines

+Note that in addition to opinion poll and electoral list data, richt opinion poll files can also contain empty lines
+and comment lines.
+Empty lines consist entirely of white space, whereas comment line are marked by a leading double
+dagger symbol (`‡`).

 ## File Cache

 Sampled hypergeometric distributions will be stored to a file cache.
 Make sure that it is possible to create a